Buffer vs Later: Who’s The Social Media Publishing Champ?

 Source: Later

-Later is more harder to track down.
+Later is harder to track down.
 They also have a support center, which is of little utility, but no chat option.
 So the only way to get assistance is to send an email and hope for a speedy answer.

-Buffer vs Later #10.
+Buffer vs Later #12.
 Available integrations

 Buffer offers over 30 third-party applications with a variety of applications.
 So it has no shortage of options when it comes to integrations.
 This is especially beneficial if you use a variety of applications to manage your social networking.